tripflex/docs/pages/web/web-paas/tutorials-exporting/guide.en-us.md

 In that case, you can run:
-`webpaas ssh -p <project id> -e <environment>`
-To access all the environment variables's values
+`webpaas ssh -p <project id> -e <environment>` to access all the environment variables's values

 and `webpaas ssh -p <project id> -e <environment> "echo \$PLATFORM_VARIABLES | base64 -d | jq"` to access the `PLATFORM_VARIABLES`'s values.